-A new technique is now offered at Spire Southampton Hospital, Hampshire, helping to identify your risk of coronary heart disease.
-This CT scan is designed to look for calcium in your coronary arteries and will identify the amount and location of any calcium deposits.
+This is a CT scan of the heart designed to look for calcium in your coronary arteries.
 If no calcium is detected your risk of having a heart attack is generally lower than if you have calcium present.
-A calcium score can then be calculated which helps indicate your risk of coronary artery disease.
+A calcium score is then calculated which helps identify your risk of a future cardic event.

 What does the test involve?

 The scan is fast, safe, accurate, painless and non-invasive, taking just 15-20 minutes to perform.
-You will be asked to change in to a gown and the CT Radiographer will then bring you in to the scan room and explain the procedure to you.
-The scanner is open at both ends, so you are not enclosed.
+You will be asked to change into a gown and then the CT Radiographer will bring you into the scan room and explain the procedure to you.

 What do I need to do before the test?

-When you make your appointment you may be asked to avoid caffiene for four hours before to the scan.
-Caffeine can affect your resting heart rate, so omitting this prior to the scan can help improve the quality of the images.
+When you make your appointment you may be asked to avoid caffine for four hours prior to the scan.
+Caffine can affect your resting heart rate, so omitting this prior to the scan can help improve the quality of the images